The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 It might be good if puppet ignored that exit state, so that the installation would at least be marked as done.

-#2 Updated by Nan Liu almost 2 years ago
+#2 Updated by Nan Liu over 2 years ago

 I’m running into the same issue with DISM: https://github.com/puppetlabs/puppetlabs-dism/issues/4